Volunteer in Brazil with IKPVA – Most Affordable Volunteer Programs in Brazil!

 Working with kids was certainly a challenge but the support of other volunteers and people in charge of the projects make everything so much easier.

 I also volunteered in a health project where people from the communities work together to inform people about important health issues. – Ana Norleyne – University of Texas

-Volunteer Programs in Brazil: Wide Variety of Opportunities
+Volunteer Projects in Brazil: Wide Variety of Workaway Opportunities in Rio

 Volunteers have the opportunity to choose from our nine cheap volunteer programs in Brazil, such as: Teaching English, Sports Development, Community Development, Environmental Protection at Tijuca Rainforest, Health Awareness & Medical Internships, Child Development & Childcare, Arts & Design, and a special program in which you help to make costumes and decorate floats for the famous Carnival of Rio de Janeiro!!

 Join our cheap volunteer programs in Brazil for the experience of your lifetime!

 Most Affordable Fees of our Volunteer Projects in Brazil

 - The program fee is paid directly to the local organization in Brazil.